 Sissel Vera Pettersen on the saxophone in Cape Town, South Africa, 2004.
-Norwegian and South African musicians meet through the project "Let me play!", organised by the county of Møre og Romsdal in co-operation with Rikskonsertene and the South African Mmino Fund. in the individual partner countries, partly in co-operation with other donors.
+Norwegian and South African musicians meet through the project "Let me play!", organised by the county of Møre og Romsdal in co-operation with Rikskonsertene and the South African Mmino Fund. set up for cultural purposes or through the cultural authorities in the individual partner countries, partly in co-operation with other donors.
 Establishing more comprehensive, long-term programmes in co-operation with the authorities in partner countries will strengthen their national cultural policy and administration and promote recipient responsibility.